dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial_section-3a.md

 This is my preferred method of deletion in this case, as the sole purpose of `cache.evict()` is to do just that.
 We supply the ref (or you can use `cache.identify()`) and cache.evict() _boops_ it.
 Then we call the `gc()` to make sure everything is right in the world.

 Note the lack of useState or useEffect in all of the above queries/mutations.
-While it is probably some sort of reactjs heresy apollo does a fantastic job of managing state by its lonesome (a little credit should go to postgres/postgraphile).
+While it is probably some sort of reactjs heresy apollo does a fantastic job of managing state by its lonesome.
 In fact with apollo client 3 local state can be integrated into the apollo cache so that it can act as a true global state management solution.
 Pretty neat stuff and certainly worth taking the time to explore.

 And thats all folks.
 Our todo list operates as it should...